lukin0110/zapman/README.md

   my_date=Sat, 21 Dec 2024 22:57:38 GMT
 ```

 ### More examples

 More example `Zapfiles` can be found in [zaps](zaps).
-Dive deeper on how to use environments, environment variables and cookies.
+Dive deeper into how to use environments, environment variables, and cookies.

 ## 🧑‍💻 Contributing